protesilaos/my-website/_commentary/2022-11-27-comment-einstein-loneliness.md

 excerpt: "Excerpt from an exchange where I comment on the loneliness of a famous person."
 ---

-What follows is an excerpt from a recent exchange.
+What follows is an excerpt from a recent exchange that is shared with permission.
 The identity of my correspondent remains private.
 The quoted part, which appears as indented on my website, is the point I am commenting on.

 * * *